astronomer/docs/learn/airflow-isolated-environments.md

 ---
-title: "Run tasks in an isolated environment in Apache Airflow"
+title: "Run tasks in an isolated environment in Apache Airflow®"
 sidebar_label: "Isolated Environments"
-description: "Learn how to run an Airflow task in an isolated environment."
+description: "Learn how to run an Apache Airflow® task in an isolated environment."
 id: airflow-isolated-environments
 ---